political points

 - Thomas, February 3, 2025

 Shuttering federal agencies to save money and get control of the political agenda is not necessarily a bad idea.
-Instead, We would consolidate those agencies with existing departments, but saving money is reasonable given our current deficits.
+Instead, we would consolidate those agencies with existing departments, but saving money is reasonable given our current deficits.

 - Thomas, February 2, 2025

-Tariffs are detrimental to sound macro and micro economic policy and only serve to stoke the fires of inflation when applied indiscriminately and emotionally.
+Tariffs are detrimental to sound macro and microeconomic policy and only serve to stoke the fires of inflation when applied indiscriminately and emotionally.

 - Thomas, February 1, 2025